-ValuesThe Autism Centre of Excellence at Cambridge believes that autism is a form of neurodiversity and that autistic people should be respected and valued.
+ValuesThe Autism Centre of Excellence at Cambridge believes that autism is both a disability and a form of neurodiversity and that autistic people should be respected and valued.

 The Autism Centre of Excellence at Cambridge (ACE) commits to the following values: